Office hours do not match buyer call patterns.

 Operators arriving with this problem usually treat it as a single-point failure.
 The treatment quiets the symptom for a quarter and the symptom returns.
 The cause sits one layer deeper than where the treatment lands.
 Four structural reasons.

 Most contractor phones ring 8am-5pm.
 Most contractor buyers call evenings and weekends after work.
-The structural mismatch leaks the buyers who can call only outside business hours.
+The structural mismatch loses the buyers who can call only outside business hours.

 Buyer calls, no answer, no text.
 Buyer calls the next contractor.
-An automated text within 60 seconds ("sorry we missed you, we are tied up on a job, what is your situation?") recovers 30-50% of missed calls.
+An automated text within 60 seconds ("sorry we missed you, we are tied up on a job, what is your situation?") recovers 30-50 percent of missed calls.

 Voicemail check happens at end of day.
 Lead has already called the next contractor.
-Voicemail-to-text + automatic routing to the on-call person is the structural fix.
+Voicemail-to-text + automatic guidance to the on-call person is the structural fix.

 Treating the symptom is operator activity.
 Fixing the architecture is operator strategy.
 Both feel like work; only one moves the result.Pattern observation · Stan Consulting